pkNFTapi/ROYALNFT/README.md

     Secure Transactions: Implements safe, non-reentrant transactions for asset sales, including automatic royalty calculations and payouts, which support a fair distribution of revenue among all stakeholders involved in the asset lifecycle.

 By integrating these features, the ROYALNFT contract facilitates a truly decentralized and owner-driven marketplace empowering owners as creators enhancing economic autonomy and participation in a royalty empowered data driven knowledge economy.
+ROYALNFT is designed to the platform contract of the <a href="https://github.com/pkNFTapi/">pkNFTapi</a> suite of utility tools to foster royalty based data exchange within a completely decentralized immutable creator royalty.